google/skia/site/dev/gardening/index.md

 * Keep the builder comments on the [status page](https://status.skia.org) up to date.
 * File or follow up with [BreakingTheBuildbots bugs](https://bugs.chromium.org/p/skia/issues/list?q=label:BreakingTheBuildbots).
 See the tip on [when to file bugs](#when_to_file_bugs).
 * Read and update the [Ongoing Issues section](https://docs.google.com/document/d/1y2jUf4vXI0fwhu2TiCLVIfWC1JOxFcHXGw39y7i-y_I/edit#heading=h.tpualuc3p7z0) in the handoff doc.
-* (Optional) Document significant events that occurred during your sheriff shift in the [Weekly Handoff Notes section](https://docs.google.com/document/d/1y2jUf4vXI0fwhu2TiCLVIfWC1JOxFcHXGw39y7i-y_I/edit#heading=h.y49irwbutzr) in the handoff doc.
+* (Optional) Document significant events that occurred during your shift in the [Weekly Handoff Notes section](https://docs.google.com/document/d/1y2jUf4vXI0fwhu2TiCLVIfWC1JOxFcHXGw39y7i-y_I/edit#heading=h.y49irwbutzr) in the handoff doc.

 <a name="triage"></a>